-Country Where Inpatient /Outpati ent Registration of diagnosis Who codes Coding diagnosis: file used in the System Number of OC available Visibility of the OC or RD diagnosis in the EHR (further encounter) well, but do not lead to the provision of benefits for diagnosed patients.
+Country Where Inpatient/Outpatient Registration of diagnosis Who codes Coding diagnosis: file used in the System Number of OC available Visibility of the OC or RD diagnosis in the EHR (further encounter) information system (RD Registry) connecting RD Centres, other hospitals, local health units, including primary care services and pharmaceutical services.
+The system is interoperable with the Administrative Health Database AHD (in the Veneto region). available at the Registry level).
+Orphanet Nomenclature Pack [excluding rare cancers which are recorded in the regional cancer registry & infectious diseases].
+The Remaining ~35% OC can be recorded as well, but do not lead to the provision of benefits for diagnosed patients.
 ALL Hospitals using the Diagnosis Thesaurus (DT) Both Diagnosis Thesaurus (DT) is used to register diagnosis in EHR.
-The EHR feeds the DHD ORPHA- viewer.
+The EHR feeds the DHD ORPHA-viewer.
 Clinicians register the diagnosis and the linked ORPHAcode is automatically retrieved.
 Diagnosis Thesaurus.
-SNOMED CT- ORPHAcode mapping file used to map Diagnosis Thesaurus terms with ORPHAcodes (via SNOMED CT) Diagnosis Thesaurus (DT) currently contains 5,500 diagnoses with a linked ORPHAcode ,the objective is to cover 100% of the disorder level Specific field for the RD thesaurus name Local implementation of specific ORPHAcode field ongoing All hospitals in one of 4 health regions (Oslo University Hospital: simplified version implemented since 2021) Both OC registered by the clinicians in a dedicated tab of the EHR and feed the National registry (manually).
-Clinicians in specialized health care service List of diagnosis linked to OC retrieved by the ORPHAcodes API and Orphadata API for classifications & associated genes.
-As per Nomenclature Pack Yes, an icon appears next to the patient name whenever an OC has been attributed Official RD expert centres for RD in 44 HCPs which belong to ERNs, will be expanded to NRN.
-This allows benefits for the patient and incentives for the centre + the code is then available in RD card Outpatien ts (will be followed by inpatients ) Paperwork & then registration in EHR (with direct link to Nom & classification).
-National Health fund collects OC for the purpose of reimbursement manually, while for the national RD Registry it will be an automatic upload from officially designated RD.
-In the EHR/paperwork only one OC per patient can be registered.
-While in the RD registry: up to 3 different OC can be registered per patient in case of multiple RDs Clinicians in non genetic expert centres, in genetic expert centres after genetic confirmation, on paper documentation, and then if the EHR is available in the Hospital by a secretary.
-List of diagnosis linked to OC from Nomenclature Pack All the Nomenclature pack but when requested by the HCP (currently 7 ERNs) delivery of subsets by medical field derived from the Nomenclature Pack.
-Not yet as there is no connection between HCPs records yet, but genetic cards goes with the patient (OC +OMIM & ICD10).
-All five university hospitals and some cantonal ones.
-Both In most hospitals diagnosis is registered in Electronic Health Record and then transferred to national registry (automatically or manually, depends on the hospital) Coders or clinicians (depends on the hospital) List of diagnosis linked to OC from Nomenclature Pack ALL Depends on the hospital- not yet implemented in most
+SNOMED CT- ORPHAcode mapping file used to map Diagnosis Thesaurus terms with ORPHAcodes (via SNOMED CT) Diagnosis Thesaurus (DT) currently contains 5,500 diagnoses with a linked ORPHAcode ,the objective is to cover 100% of the disorder level Specific field for the RD thesaurus name Local implementation of specific ORPHAcode field ongoing All hospitals in one of 4 health regions (Oslo University Hospital: simplified version Both OC registered by the clinicians in a dedicated tab of the EHR and feed the National registry (manually).
+Clinicians in specialized health care service List of diagnosis linked to OC retrieved by the ORPHAcodes API and Orphadata API for As per Nomenclature Pack Yes, an icon appears next to the patient name whenever an OC has been attributed

+Country Where Inpatient/Outpatient Registration of diagnosis Who codes Coding diagnosis: file used in the System Number of OC available Visibility of the OC or RD diagnosis in the EHR (further encounter) implemented classifications & since 2021) associated genes.
+Official RD Outpatients (will be Paperwork & then registration in EHR Clinicians in non List of diagnosis All the Not yet as there expert centres followed by inpatients) (with direct link to Nom & classification). genetic expert linked to OC from Nomenclature is no connection for RD in 44 National Health fund collects OC for the centres , in Nomenclature pack but when between HCPs HCPs which purpose of reimbursement manually, genetic expert Pack requested by the records yet, but belong to ERNs, while for the national RD Registry it will be centres after HCP (currently 7 genetic cards will be expanded an automatic upload from officially genetic ERNs) delivery of goes with the to NRN.
+This designated RD.
+In the EHR/paperwork only confirmation, on subsets by patient (OC allows benefits one OC per patient can be registered. paper medical field +OMIM & ICD10). for the patient While in the RD registry: up to 3 different documentation, derived from the and incentives OC can be registered per patient in case of and then if the Nomenclature for the centre + multiple RDs EHR is available Pack. the code is then in the Hospital available in RD by a secretary. card All five university Both In most hospitals diagnosis is registered in Coders or List of diagnosis ALL Depends on the hospitals and Electronic Health Record and then clinicians linked to OC from hospital- not yet some cantonal transferred to national registry (depends on the Nomenclature implemented in ones. (automatically or manually, depends on the hospital) hospital) Pack most